-As the screenwriter-director of “Jump Tomorrow” (2001), “Last Chance Harvey” (2008), “The Love Punch” (2013), and now “Hampstead” – only as a director since this film was based on Robert Festinger’s script – Mr. Hopkins once again demonstrates his magnificent ability as a storyteller by introducing another heartwarming and mature romance between two elderly people, characters played by Diane Keaton and Brendan Gleason, who star in an uplifting story set in London’s community of Hampstead.
+As the screenwriter-director of “Jump Tomorrow” (2001), “Last Chance Harvey” (2008), “The Love Punch” (2013), and now “Hampstead”—this time, only as a director, since this film was based on Robert Festinger’s script—Mr. Hopkins once again demonstrates his magnificent ability as a storyteller by introducing another heartwarming and mature romance between two older adults, characters played by Diane Keaton and Brendan Gleason, in an uplifting story set in the London community of Hampstead.

-Mr. Hopkins, it’s wonderful to see that in “Hampstead,” as well as in your previous films, you take the time to focus on characters who are in their sixties, who really care about each other, friendship or a relationship is something that’s really valuable to them, and it’s all done in style in your intimate and mature comedy-dramas.
+Mr. Hopkins, it’s wonderful to see that in “Hampstead,” as well as in your previous films, you take the time to focus on characters who are in their sixties and who really care about each other.
+Friendship or a relationship is something that’s really valuable to them, and it’s all done in style in your intimate and mature comedy-dramas.
 Is that your true niche?

 Well, it’s not a conscious decision.
 There are people who find my films too gentle.
-You know, sometimes when I read a bad review, my heart sinks and I get quite defensive.
+You know, sometimes when I read a bad review, my heart sinks, and I get quite defensive.
 So then I wake up in the morning, and I think, ‘Maybe I have got to be cooler and should make a film with whatever I’m not doing, like action, violence or whatever.’
 Because I know my films are not for everyone, I’m very conscious about that.
 But for the particular stories I try to tell, it seems like the right environment to tell them.
-In my own life though, I swear, I’m probably a lot less gentle than I am with my films [laughs].
+In my own life, though, I swear, I’m probably a lot less gentle than I am with my films [laughs].
 But I’m a great believer in people’s innate goodness in a way, and much less in baddies.
 Even if I have a sort of baddie in my films, I try to find a human quality to that character.
-Since I write my screenplays as well – with the exception of “Hampstead” – I tend to write stories looking for the positive in people, because I like people, I enjoy them.
+Since I write my screenplays as well—with the exception of “Hampstead”—I tend to write stories looking for the positive in people because I like them; I enjoy them.
 So that’s why my films have a positive atmosphere.
 Some people say my films are old-fashioned, but there are enough people who respond to them to make me want to keep working in that sort of arena.
 But to be honest, it has worried me, and I’m not at all old-fashioned myself.
 When I am writing a script or making a film, I try not to think too much about that, I just want to tell the story.

 For “Hampstead” you didn’t create the characters, since you didn’t write the screenplay.
 To what extend was this film different to you?

 It was interesting.
-On a practical level I quite enjoyed on this coming to it sort of fresh, with my own input.
+On a practical level, I quite enjoyed this, coming to it sort of fresh, with my own input.
 I was also very collaborative with the writer and heard what he had to say.
 The practical process was a little less neurotic [laughs], whereas when I write the script myself, I live with the story and the characters for a long time until I start shooting and get the chance to make it real.
-Somehow that’s a little bit tougher, but when you have written something, you’ve done a lot of work during that writing process – a lot of directing notes have come into your head, so this time I had to catch up a bit and work harder as a director to own the story.
+Somehow that’s a little bit tougher, but when you have written something, you’ve done a lot of work during that writing process—a lot of directing notes have come into your head, so this time I had to catch up a bit and work harder as a director to own the story.
 But now, I’m desperate to write again.
-I am writing in fact something that I’ll direct.
+I am writing, in fact, something that I’ll direct.